This tutorial provides a basic Go programmer’s introduction to working with gRPC.

 ...

-implements all our service methods.
+routeGuideServer implements all our service methods.
 Let’s look at the

-, which just gets a Point
+simplest type first, GetFeature, which just gets a Point from the client and

-returns the corresponding feature information from its database in a Feature
+returns the corresponding feature information from its database in a Feature.

 func (s *routeGuideServer) GetFeature(ctx context.Context, point *pb.Point) (*pb.Feature, error) {